LazarNajdenov/Bachelor-Thesis/README.md

 # Bachelor-Thesis
-A study of Spectral Clustering techniques for Power Law Graphs
+A study of Spectral Clustering techniques for Machine Learning applications